 Configuring the switches and ports

-The Blueprint Designer in Cisco Nexus Hyperfabric provides the basic switch and port configuration for the fabric.
-During the fabric design phase or after fabric deployment, you can use Cisco Nexus Hyperfabric to perform general configuration tasks such as enabling host ports for your network devices, creating routed ports for external connections, or adding sub-interfaces.
+The Blueprint Designer provides the basic design and port configuration for the fabric.
+During the fabric design phase or after fabric deployment, you can perform general configuration tasks.
+For example, you can enable host ports for your network devices, create routed ports for external connections, or add sub-interfaces.
+To configure and apply your changes, ensure that you are in edit mode and that you commit your changes.

 Modify a switch configuration